KhoaNam225/tmux-config/README.md

 3. Run tmux.

+4. Install tmux-tpm following their instructions here: https://github.com/tmux-plugins/tpm

-4. In tmux window, press the keys combination `<leader>I` to install all the plugins.
+5. In tmux window, press the keys combination `<leader>I` to install all the plugins.

-5. Finally, press `<leader>r` to reload the environment.
+6. Finally, press `<leader>r` to reload the environment.